Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 Once upon a time, a young fisherman found a shining pearl near the lake and took it along.

-On his way home, a girl showed up and told him that she lost her precious pearl.
-So this young man gave her the pearl that he found.
+On his way home, a girl showed up and told him she had lost her precious pearl.
+So this young man gave her the pearl that he had found.

-Sometime later, this young man encountered a huge windstorm on the lake, then a fairy in a green dress with a glorious pearl appeared and guided him to escape safely.
+Sometime later, this young man encountered a vast windstorm on the lake, then a fairy in a green dress with a glorious pearl appeared and guided him to escape safely.

-This young man and the beautiful fairy fell in love and got married afterward.
+This young man and the beautiful fairy fell in love and married afterward.

 Nature Reserve of Poyang Lake, Photo from Official Site of Poyanghu National Wetland Park.

 However, an evil cast his greedy eyes on the beautiful fairy and tried everything to sabotage her happy marriage.

 What's worse, she was found out to have married a human being, which was considered taboo by her master, who took her back to heaven soon.

 On her way back to heaven, she saw that devil was trying to attack her beloved husband, so she threw one of her shoes toward the devil and buried him under the water, turning into a mountain next to the lake.

 Shoe-Shaped Island the Xieshan, Photo by Zhu Xingyong.